 Short-term variable remuneration

-Short-term variable remuneration is decided by the board of directors and shall be based on predetermined financial and non-financial targets.
+Short-term variable remuneration is decided by the board of directors following preparation by the remuneration committee and shall be based on predetermined financial and non-financial targets.
 The targets for short-term variable remuneration, such as group-wide financial targets related to e.g. EBIT and/or assets under management (AUM), sustainability targets, and/or individual targets aligned with each executive's area of responsibility, shall be designed to promote the Catella Group's strategy and long-term value creation, and be related to responsibilities and authority.
 The board of directors may also decide on discretionary targets related to the executive's overall performance during the measurement period.
 Such discretionary targets shall constitute no more than 50 percent of the total target-based short-term variable remuneration.
 The assessment of the extent to which the targets have been achieved shall be measured over a one-year period.

 The short-term variable remuneration may amount to a maximum of 100 percent of the fixed annual base salary.
 Additional variable cash remuneration may be paid in extraordinary circumstances, provided that such extraordinary arrangements are within a predetermined time frame and are only made individually either with the aim of recruiting or retaining executives, or as remuneration for extraordinary achievements in addition to the individual's ordinary assignments.
 Such extraordinary remuneration paid in addition to short-term variable remuneration in accordance with the above may not exceed an amount corresponding to 100 percent of the fixed annual base salary and may not be paid more than once a year per individual.
 Decisions relating to such remuneration shall be made by the board of directors following preparation by the remuneration committee.